adplabs/PigeonKeeper/README.md

 *     |V| is number of vertices
 *     |E| is number of directed edges
 * Operates by removing parentless vertices (think: onion peeling)
+* Finite acyclic digraphs must always have at least one parentless vertex, if |V| > 1
 * Detects cycles!
 * Is "destructive," so digraph must be deep-copied